w103csh/GuppyVulkan/BUILD.md

     64-bit: -G "Visual Studio 15 2017 Win64"
     32-bit: -G "Visual Studio 15 2017"

-When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
-This can be done by setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
-In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.

 When generating the project files, the absolute path to a GLM install directory must be provided.
 This can be done by setting the